mbenetti/HPAC-Hot-path-analytic-container/README.md

 2. Choose a `name` for the source and flag it as `Default`
 3. Choose `InfluxDB` as `type`
 4. Choose `direct` as `access`
-5. Fill remaining fields as follows and click on `Add` without altering other fields
+5. Fill remaining fields as follows and click on `Add` without user and password

 ```
 Url: http://localhost:8086